 Secure-LTF-bits-I2R = KDF-Hash-Length(Secure-LTF-Key-Seed, “Secure LTF Expansion”, SAC || Secure-LTF-Counter)

+where

+KDF-Hash-Length is the key derivation function defined in 12.7.1.6.2 (Key derivation function (KDF)) using the hash algorithm identified by the AKM suite selector (see Table 9-151 (AKM suite selectors))

-where KDF and Hash are the key derivation function and hash function determined by the AKM used to derive the PTKSA, and Length is the length in bits required for the SAC concatenated with the LTF sequence generation input.
+Length is the length in bits required for the SAC concatenated with the Secure-LTF-bits sequence generation input.

+k is obtained using equation 11-yy.

 Integer to octet string conversion (MSB first) specified in 12.4.7.2.2 shall be used to encode the Secure-LTF-Counter input to the KDF as well as in the transmitted LTF sequence information.
 It shall be padded with leading (MSB) 0s to be exactly 6 octets.
 The SAC transmitted and used in deriving Secure-LTF-bits shall also be of exactly 2 octets in length.